BobbyW08/BECA/docker/README.md

 ### Firewall Rules

 The deployment automatically creates firewall rules that:
-- Restrict BECA GUI, Portainer, and MCP to your IP address
+- Restrict BECA Frontend, Backend, Portainer, and MCP to your IP address
 - Allow HTTP/HTTPS for nginx proxy (if enabled)
 - Use network tags for easy management